kitschmensch/composers.fyi/README.md

 - Vite is configured to output the results of `npm run build` to the root directory.
 - Apache serves the static index.html.
 - php handles REST API traffic and requests to the database.

-## To-do

-- Write proper installation guide.
-- Fix issues on iOS where taps are doubled and music overlaps.
-- Add composer biographies and stylistic notes.